Skip Ribbon Commands

 Evidence of eligibility must be submitted with the application form.

 The VCAA determines the timing of VCE external assessments.
-Schools must issue each student with an individual student Examination/Assessment Timetable after the release date for each VCE external assessment period.
-For VCE Languages oral and performance examinations and Extended Investigation oral presentation, schools must issue each student with their advice slips and, where relevant, Performance Program Sheets/Performer’s Statement, Statements of Intention, Industry Statements, Interpretation Statements and Information Booklets.
+Schools must issue each student with an individual student examination/assessment timetable after the release date for each VCE external assessment period.
+For VCE Languages oral and performance examinations and the Extended Investigation oral presentation, schools must issue each student with their advice slips and, where relevant, Performance Program Sheets/Performer’s Statement, Statements of Intention, Industry Statements, Interpretation Statements and Information Booklets.
 These documents are available on the relevant study webpage and on VASS.

-The VCAA develops the VCE examination timetable using enrolments to:
+The VCAA develops the VCE examination timetable using enrolment data.
+In developing the examination timetable, the VCAA endeavours to:

 • minimise the number of students required to sit more than 2 examinations on a given day